 Marcela Sapone Co-founder and CEO of Hello AlfredMarcela Sapone is the co-founder and CEO of Hello Alfred.
 Through Alfred, she has redefined urban living and become a staunch advocate for pro-human, pro-labor policies.
 She is among the first founders in the sharing economy to write on the importance of meaningful work and a meaningful income for employees.
 As a thought leader, she worked with the Brookings Institute and the Secretary of Labor.
 She also worked at the White House under the Obama Administration to make this a reality.
 Named one of Goldman Sachs’ “most intriguing entrepreneurs” and a winner of TechCrunch Disrupt SF, Marcela's work has not gone unrecognized.
 She was also nominated for the Financial Times’ ArcelorMittal Boldness in Business Award, as well as Fast Company’s Most Creative People list.
 She was the face of Consumer Tech for Forbes 30 Under 30.
 Marcela holds an MBA with distinction from Harvard Business School.
 Prior to founding Hello Alfred, she began her career as a consultant at McKinsey & Company.
 She then moved to working in private equity.
 Marcela co-created WHITESPACE, a seed-stage venture fund.

-Andrea Grover is the Executive Director of Guild Hall.
+Andrea Grover is the Executive Director of Guild Hall, the cornerstone cultural institution of East Hampton, that combines a museum, theater, and education center.
+Guild Hall is presently undergoing a facility-wide capital improvements project to bring the 1930s-era building and grounds up to state-of-the-art performance and functionality.
+Grover has 25 years of experience in curatorial and nonprofit leadership with a focus on innovative and participatory arts programming.
+Most recently, she was the curator of the 2021 exhibition, Alexis Rockman Shipwrecks presented at Guild Hall, Peabody Essex Museum, Salem, MA, The Ackland Art Museum at UNC-Chapel Hill, NC, and Princeton University Art Museum, Princeton, NJ.
 Prior to joining Guild Hall in 2016, she was the Curator of Special Projects at the Parrish Art Museum, where she was awarded both a Tremaine Foundation and an AADA Curatorial Award for her exhibition, Radical Seafaring.
 At the Parrish, she established the extremely popular community-driven program PechaKucha Night Hamptons, and the exhibition series Parrish Road Show and Platform.
 Grover founded the nonprofit film center Aurora Picture Show, Houston, Texas, at age 27.
-She has received fellowships from the Center for Curatorial Leadership, the Museum of Fine Arts, Houston, STUDIO for Creative Inquiry at Carnegie Mellon University, and the Warhol Foundation, and has served as a panelist or advisor for Pew Foundation for Arts & Heritage, Pulitzer Arts Foundation, Rauschenberg Foundation, and Bogliasco Foundation, among many others.
+With expertise in artists who work in scientific or technological spaces (art + science), she has served as a panelist or advisor for Pew Foundation for Arts & Heritage, Pulitzer Arts Foundation, Rauschenberg Foundation, and Bogliasco Foundation.
+She has taught interdisciplinary courses at the University of Houston, and Texas Southern University, and has been a guest speaker or juror at SXSW Interactive, Austin, Texas, and Ars Electronica, Linz, Austria, among many others.
+Grover has received fellowships from the Center for Curatorial Leadership, the Museum of Fine Arts, Houston, STUDIO for Creative Inquiry at Carnegie Mellon University, and the Warhol Foundation.
 She holds an MFA from the School of the Art Institute of Chicago, and a BFA from Syracuse University.